 Within three miles of my house, Christian churches and Buddhist temples stand side by side.
 My upbringing in such a diverse environment has helped me to be more accepting of others, teaching me from an early age to never judge a person by their looks (as cliché as it might sound).

-in such a diverse environment has helped me to be more accepting of others.
+My upbringing in such a diverse environment has helped me to be more accepting of others.

 Living in America has changed my life and my future.
 I have attended reputable schools my entire life and learned how to communicate my own beliefs, while respecting the differences of those who do not agree with me.
 Every few years, I am able to visit Malaysia and Indonesia.
 The differences between America and Southeast Asia are incomprehensible.